Our Guests

 The hotel's most important guests.

-Leafcutter bees (Megachile), carpenter bees (Xylocopa), and other cavity-nesting solitary bees are not honeybees.
-They don't live in hives, they don't make honey, and they don't have a queen.
-Each female is an independent operator — she mates, finds a suitable cavity, and provisions it with pollen and nectar for her offspring.
+Leafcutter bees, carpenter bees, and other solitary bees are not honeybees.
+They don't live in hives.
+They don't make honey.
+They don't have a queen.
+Each female works alone.
+She mates, finds a good cavity, and stocks it with pollen and nectar for her young.
 Then she seals the entrance and moves on.
 No colony.
 No caste system.
 Just quiet, solitary work.

-Here's the problem: suitable nesting cavities are scarce.
-In the wild, solitary bees nest in hollow plant stems, beetle borings in dead wood, gaps in old masonry, and crumbling earth banks.
+Here's the problem: good nesting holes are hard to find.
+In the wild, solitary bees nest in hollow plant stems, beetle holes in dead wood, gaps in old walls, and crumbling earth banks.
 Modern gardens, with their tidy fences, treated timber, and paved surfaces, offer almost none of this.
-An insect hotel provides exactly what a solitary bee is searching for — a dry, sheltered cavity of the right diameter, facing the morning sun, close to flowers.
+An insect hotel gives a solitary bee exactly what she needs: a dry, sheltered tunnel of the right width, facing the morning sun, close to flowers.

-Leafcutter bees (Megachile) are slightly smaller, preferring tunnels of 5–8 mm.
-They cut precise semicircles from rose leaves and soft foliage to line their cells — if you've ever noticed perfectly circular notches in your rose bushes, you've had a leafcutter as a neighbour.
+Leafcutter bees are a bit smaller and a bit pickier.
+They cut neat half-circles from rose leaves and soft foliage to line their cells.
+If you've ever seen perfectly round notches in your rose bushes, you've had a leafcutter as a neighbour.

-Preferred rooms: The Bamboo Suite, The Drilled Log Rooms
+Preferred rooms: The Bamboo Suite, The Drilled Log Rooms, or the new standalone Bee Hotel

 Solitary Wasps